green teaching tiny tots header

-Toddler Activities using black tempera and gold glitter to make a cute Halloween cat.
+Using black tempera and gold glitter to make a cute Halloween cat.
+This activity is perfect for preschool.
+This activity was done with 2 year olds at an art class.

 • Orange Construction paper